Search

 The Gemara provides yet another explanation: Rabbi Shmuel bar Naḥmani says that the book of Yashar is the book of Judges.
 And why did they call it the book of Yashar?
 As it is written: “In those days there was no king in Israel; every man did that which was right [yashar] in his own eyes” (Judges 17:6).
 And where is it alluded to in Judges that Judah must be taught to use the bow?
 The verse states: “Only that the generations of the children of Israel might know, to teach them war” (Judges 3:2).
 What is the form of warfare that requires teaching?
 You must say that this is referring to the use of a bow.
 This is the referent of the verse in Samuel.

 The Gemara asks: And from where do we derive that Judges 3:2 is written in reference to Judah?
 We derive it as it is written: “The children of Israel asked the Lord, saying: Who shall go up for us first against the Canaanites, to fight against them?
-And Lord said: Judah shall go up” (Judges 1:1–2).
+And the Lord said: Judah shall go up” (Judges 1:1–2).

 § The Gemara cites another dispute between the same amora’im.
-The verse states: “And the cook took up the thigh, and that which was upon it [vehe’aleha], and set it before Saul” (I Samuel 9:24).
+The verse states: “And the cook took up the thigh, and that which was upon it [vehe’aleha], and set it before Saul (I Samuel 9:24).
 To what does the term “and that which was upon it” refer?
 Rabbi Yoḥanan says: It refers to the thigh and the tail.
 The Gemara asks: What is the reason that the tail is referred to as: “And that which was upon it”?
 The reason is that the thigh supports the tail, as it rests upon it.

 And Rabbi Elazar says: The verse refers to the thigh and the breast.
 What is the reason that the breast is referred to as: “And that which was upon it”?
 The reason is that one places the breast upon the thigh when it requires sacrificial waving, and waves it.
 And Rabbi Shmuel bar Naḥmani says: The verse refers to the thigh and the cap [shofi], i.e., the very top part of the leg.
 What is the reason that the cap is referred to as: “And that which was upon it”?
 It is because it is referring to the cap that stands above the thigh.